 Tuck students bring experiences and perspectives from a wide range of colleges and universities, companies, countries, cultures, and contexts.
 The class is diverse by design.
-Yet you’ll find that Tuck students consistently demonstrate four attributes.
+Yet, you’ll find that Tuck students are consistently characterized by four attributes.
 You’re a strong candidate for admission if you demonstrate them too...

-Does this mean you need good grades and strong test scores?
-Yes!
-Your grades and scores reflect previous academic performance, verbal and written communication skills, and ability with numbers.
 Your intellectual aptitude matters.
-That said, smart Tuck candidates aren’t know-it-all types.
-On the contrary, being smart means practicing confident humility about what you do and do not know.
-Yes, you’re already an expert on some topics.
-You’re also curious, excited by challenges, and motivated to learn from others’ experiences and expertise.
-You push past the comfort of the familiar, and continually seek to grow by engaging and exploring the world around you.
-You’ll need to bring your full personal self – your smartest self – to advance and enrich rigorous discourse with classmates, faculty, and visiting executives.
+Your grades and test scores reflect previous academic performance, communication skills, and ability with numbers.
+Being smart also means you realize you don’t know it all.
+You’re curious, excited by challenges, and motivated to learn from others’ experiences and expertise.
+You continually seek to grow by engaging and exploring the world around you.
+Your aptitude and curiosity will advance and enrich rigorous discourse with Tuck classmates, faculty, and visiting executives.

-Is this about your professional performance?
-It is.
-It’s also about community engagement and personal achievements.
-You should be excellent at your job, and impactful outside it.
-You should work hard.
-And you should have the results, the progression, and the endorsements to prove it.
-But great performance goes beyond measurable outcomes; it also reflects your underlying behavior.
-Accomplished Tuck candidates don’t just go through the motions, don’t seek to win at any cost, and don’t wilt in tough moments.
-Instead, you practice good judgment in how to act, both in success and setback, and carefully consider which risks to take.
-Your commitment to this kind of accomplishment -- results earned the right way -- suggests you’ll transform Tuck as a student leader, and the companies and communities you’ll lead as an alum.
+Your professional performance matters, as do community engagement and personal achievements.
+You should be excellent at your job and impactful outside of it.
+And you should have the results, progression, and endorsements to prove it.
+Yet you achieve these outcomes with principled behavior.
+You don’t just go through the motions, wilt in tough moments, or seek to win at any cost.
+Your commitment to these behaviors, both in success and setback, suggests you’ll transform Tuck as a student leader and the organizations and communities you’ll lead as an alum.

-Reflection is mandatory at Tuck.
-You need to understand your values, assess your experiences, and articulate how they’ve shaped your identity and character.
-You also need to demonstrate the capacity to receive and learn from direct feedback.
+You understand how your values and experiences have shaped your identity and character.
+You welcome and learn from direct feedback.
 But knowing who you are, and how you got here, is just the beginning.
-Aware Tuck candidates envision what’s ahead.
 You connect your past experiences and present motivations with your future path, and chart a course forward.
-You identify coherent goals, audacious in scope yet grounded in reality, and illuminate how the distinctive Tuck MBA will advance your aspirations to better the world of business.
-And you convey how your individuality will add to the fabric of Tuck.
-Your sense of awareness ensures that you belong here, and that you’re prepared to contribute and thrive.
+You identify coherent goals, audacious in scope yet grounded in reality, and articulate how the distinctive Tuck MBA will advance your aspirations to better the world of business.
+And you recognize how your individuality will add to the fabric of the Tuck community.